eden500/Noisy-Labels-Instance-Segmentation/README.md

  python noise_annotations.py /path/to/annotations --method_name my_noise_method --corruption_values [{'rand': [0.2, 3], 'localization': [0.2, 2], 'approximation': [0.2, 5], 'flip_class': 0.2}]
 ```

-To run the wan-coco, do the following:
+To run the coco-wan, do the following:

 download the weights for sam vit-h:
 ```